Bronislava Nijinska: Childhood dance skills

 Her parents not only were dancing on stage; they also taught ballroom dancing to adults and had special dance classes for children.
 Early on they instructed their daughter in folk dances: Polish, Hungarian, Italian, and Russian.
 She learned ballet, together with all kinds of different dance steps.
 She picked up some acrobatic techniques from her father, who would 'talk shop' and trade skills with circus performers.
 Later she was able to draw on this rich experience in her choreographic works.

 Broni Nijinska was not quite four when she made her theatrical debut in a Christmas pageant with her brothers in Nizhny Novgorod.
 She always seemed familiar with being on stage, in children's skits or to make brief appearances on the adult stage.
 Her aunt Stepha, her mother's elder sister, had retired from performance but was teaching dance in Vilno; she helped Broni.
 Dancers with her parents would give her lessons or tips.
 After their parents' separation, her brother Vaslav Nijinsky entered the Imperial Theatrical School.
 When she was about nine years old, Broni began ballet lessons with the famous Enrico Cecchetti.
 He quickly recognized her skills.

 Imperial Theatrical School

 In 1900, Bronislava was accepted into the state-sponsored school for performing arts.
 Her brother Vaslav had entered it two years before.
-Located in Saint Petersburg, it offered a program of many years duration.
+Located in Saint Petersburg, it offered a multi-year program.
 As with Vaslav's acceptance, her mother had enlisted support from various people linked to ballet, including Stanislav Gillert and Cecchetti.
 Present at the entrance examination were 214 candidates ready to demonstrate their dance abilities.
 Legendary ballet master Marius Petipa participated in the trials, as did Cecchetti and Sergei Legat.
 Twelve girls were accepted.

 Bronislava graduated in 1908, taking 'First Award' for achievement both in dance and in academic subjects.
 Seven women graduated that year.
 In addition to her diploma she was enlisted as an 'Artist of the Imperial Theatre'.
 It was a government formality which assured her of financial security, and of the privileged life of a professional dancer.